JeanmarieJackman/prototypal-oo-reviewing-javascript-prototypal-inheritance-quiz/README.md

-## Quiz: Reviewing JavaScript Inheritance
+## Quiz: Reviewing JavaScript Prototypal Inheritance

 ???

-# Reviewing JavaScript Inheritance
+# Reviewing JavaScript Prototypal Inheritance

 ?: What is the native object orientation model of JavaScript?